beniaminogreen/pcaob_network_analysis/README.md

 # PACOB Stock Screener

-This repository holds materials for my PACOB stock screener, which identifies NASDAQ and NYSE listed stocks in the 500M-1B range that have anomalous audit histories.
-The aim is to identify firms that have an elevated risk of a material misstatement on SEC filings.
+This repository holds materials for my PACOB stock screener, which identifies NASDAQ and NYSE listed stocks in with market caps between $500M-10B that have anomalous audit histories.
+Anomalous audit histories are defined as either a pattern of moving between audit firms, or routinely partnering with firms or audit partners who have been sanctioned for lax audit supervision, or historically have partnered with suspicious companies.
+The aim is to identify companies that have an elevated risk of a material misstatement on SEC filings.

-Specifically, I identify:
+Specifically, the code identifies identify:

 - Companies that routinely contract with audit firms that have been sanctioned by PACOB for lax oversight
 - Companies over $1B in market cap that are advised by firms that seem 'too small' or by firms that mostly audit firms in a different sector